 I am not a trained psychologist, but I do have a past history of suicidal thoughts, feelings and attempts.
 I am 59 years of age.
 Close to 30 years ago, I took 120 pills all at once because I believed I was not able to carry on.
 Two days after taking the overdose, I was discovered unconscious and close to death.
 Through the brilliant and dedicated efforts of the hospital staff, I survived.

 In the days following my survival, I realized that I would have to look at the underlying causes of my recurring suicidal thoughts and feelings.
 With time, I began to recognize that I had my first suicidal thoughts and feelings as a young child.
 Throughout my youth, adolescence, and early adulthood, suicide was always a viable option and one considered seriously.

-Over 25 years after this near-fatal suicide attempt, I am glad that I found the courage to live and address the many reasons why I was suicidal and depressed.
+Thirty years after this near-fatal suicide attempt, I am glad that I found the courage to live and address the many reasons why I was suicidal and depressed.
 I fortunately had the help of others- friends, family members and a wise psychotherapist.

 HERE IS THE GOOD NEWS:

 Somehow, I seem to have had the strength to handle situations and issues that were making me very sad, afraid, angry, lonely and hopeless.
 Even though, at the time, I did not believe I had the will or strength.

 In sharing my experience and insights with you, I hope you will take this opportunity to see if any part of my experience is similar to yours and if there are any insights which you can take and apply to yourself -especially when experiencing the powerful and convincing impulse to commit suicide.